ahsu1230/ReactShakeShack/README.md

      - A combinator is something that explains the relationship between the selectors

 ## Using `<button>` and `onClick`
- - Button creates a element that can be pressed
+ - button creates a element that can be pressed
- - the onclick event occurs when the user clicks on a button
+ - the onClick event occurs when the user clicks on a button
  - Example:
    - ```
      buttonName = (<button onClick={function}>Text</button>);